 • Required core modules

-• Whether there is internship, thesis, or project
+• Internship, thesis, or project components

-• Language requirements
+• Language of instruction

-• Workload per semester
+• Expected workload per semester

 When reading module handbooks, check:

-• How many credits per module
+• ECTS credits per module

-• Teaching approach
+• Teaching approach (theoretical, practical, or mixed)

 Compare Job Prospects & Employability